Prince Andrew Learned Of Jeffrey Epstein’s Suicide At Balmoral With The Queen

-Prince Andrew was with his mother, Queen Elizabeth at Balmoral when the news broke that pedophile Jeffrey Epstein had committed suicide in his prison cell.
+Prince Andrew was with his mother, Queen Elizabeth, at Balmoral when the news broke that pedophile Jeffrey Epstein had committed suicide in his prison cell.

 The Daily Mail stated that Prince Andrew arrived at the queen’s Scottish retreat, Balmoral Castle on Tuesday just before news started to break in the Epstein case, culminating in his suicide on Saturday.
 On Friday, it was revealed that files were unsealed suggesting that the prince had been intimate with one of Epstein’s “sex slaves.”